-Indeed, much of Basilicata can be described as "out of the world" and extraordinary.
-From the badlands moulded into the clay to the deep incisions of the ravines near Matera.
-From the high, animal-shaped spurs to the villages sprouting from the rock like a natural granitic extension.
+Indeed, much of Basilicata can be described as "out of the world" and extraordinary, from the badlands moulded into clay to the deep incisions of the ravines near Matera, from the high, animal-shaped spurs to the villages sprouting from rock like a natural granitic extension.

-Being amazed in Basilicata is a prevalent emotion, and it will happen to you again and again while exploring this mysterious and fascinating territory.
+Being amazed in Basilicata is a prevalent emotion while exploring such a mysterious and fascinating environment.

-Lucanians, Greeks, Romans, Lombards, Byzantines, Saracens and Normans dominated the land.
-In recent years, it has been experiencing a period of happy rediscovery driven by the renewed popularity of Matera, the majestic film set of Mel Gibson's blockbuster The Passion and the European Capital of Culture in 2019.
+Lucanians, Greeks, Romans, Lombards, Byzantines, Saracens and Normans dominated here for centuries.
+In recent years, it has been experiencing a happy rediscovery due to the renewed popularity of Matera.
+This majestic city served as the film set for Mel Gibson's blockbuster, The Passion, and was also declared the European Capital of Culture in 2019.

 It is precisely Matera that comes to mind when talking about this region.
-We decide to keep the iconic city of Basilica as our last stop.
+We decide to save the iconic city of Basilica for our last stop.
 First, we head for two of the most beautiful villages in Italy.